camRedmond/f1-stats/README.md

 ### `"npm run build": "react-scripts build"`,

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
-The build is minified and the filenames include the hashes.
-Your app will be ready to deploy!

 ### `"npm run test": "react-scripts test"`,